Fair Work Act 2009: Better Off Overall Test

-There is continuing debate about the practicality and question of whether the BOOT ought continue in its current form.
-Then Industrial Relations Minister Christian Porter in 2020 introduced legislation designed to reform the BOOT.
-If passed, the legislation would allow the Fair Work Commission discretion to approve an agreement that places workers on conditions less favourable than they otherwise would be entitled.
+There has been mostly partisan debate about aspects of the BOOT in its current form.
+The Industrial Relations Minister Christian Porter in 2020 introduced legislation designed to weaken the BOOT, but withdrew it in March 2021 in the face of opposition from independent crossbenchers.
+The legislation would have allowed the Fair Work Commission significant discretion to approve an agreement that places workers on conditions less favourable than they otherwise would be entitled.
 Trade unions and the Australian Labor Party argued such changes would result in cuts to workers pay and opposed the changes.

 Good faith bargaining

 A core objective of the Act is to enable the facilitation of good faith bargaining.
 This involves each party making a sincere effort in negotiations, including attending and participating in meetings at reasonable times, disclosing relevant information and considering proposals genuinely and in a timely manner.
 Capricious or unfair conduct undermining collective bargaining is prohibited.
 Parties may seek bargaining orders from the Fair Work Commission if they believe the other party has failed to comply with these good-faith bargaining obligations.
 Good-faith bargaining does not require a bargaining representative to make concessions during bargaining for the agreement, nor does it require a bargaining representative to reach agreement on the terms that are to be included in the agreement.

 If one or more of the bargaining parties does not meet the good-faith requirements, the concerned party should first provide the party allegedly not bargaining in good faith with a written notice setting out those concerns to the relevant bargaining representatives, and a reasonable time within which to respond to those concerns.
 However, Section 229 of the Act states it may not be necessary to comply with the notice requirements should the Fair Work Commission be 'satisfied that it is appropriate in all the circumstances to do so'.If the party does not respond appropriately to the written notice, the Fair Work Commission can make a bargaining order.
 Should the relevant party continue to ignore the good-faith requirements following this order, the Fair Work Commission can issue a serious breach declaration.
 If the bargaining representatives have not settled the issue of non-compliance by the end of the post-declaration negotiating period (generally 21 days), the Fair Work Commission can issue a bargaining related workplace determination.